laamella-gad/parameter-source/README.md

 - an API that has methods that will either fail when a required parameter is missing, or will deliver a Java 8 Optional when the parameter is not required
 - file handling and type conversion work as tight as possible.
 If a parameter is correct, it will be delivered, otherwise it will throw an exception so that an application does not start in an undefined state.
+- tight support for the kind of values that are often seen as application parameters: strings, durations, urls...
 - one approach to API naming and much reuse, so that parameter sources will look alike as much as possible.
 Extending a class to define your own source is easy.